spopp20/music_flow/README.md

 The start of a Docker supported client server database application

 * Client - created with npx create-react-app (port 3000)
-* Server - using apollo-server and nexus (port 4000)
+* Server - using apollo-server (port 4000)
-** Note: I am impressed with apollo-server and with the prisma libraries I may replace nexus-prisma (early preview).
+* Note: Apollo server works great with the prisma libraries
+* I tried nexus-prisma (early preview) but it is not production ready yet
+* I replaced nexus with typegraphql-prisma
+* I will remove the generated code after updating the README.md

 ## Goal